4rkal/blog/content/posts/thisblog.md

 Now we will have to create some basic configuration.
 Every theme has its own so you should first check your themes documentation.
 Some basic settings work for all themes.

-Here is an example of the most basic settings for the LoveIt theme.
+Here is an example of the most basic settings for the LoveIt theme. (it has to be saved in config.toml)

 ```
 baseURL = "http://example.org/"